kanishka-linux/reminiscence/README.md

         iurl -> input url
         output -> output path

-3. Users should not substitute anything for 'iurl' and 'output' field. {iurl} and {output} fields should be kept as it is.
+3. Users should not substitute anything for 'iurl' and 'output' field. i.e. {iurl} and {output} fields should be kept as it is.

 4. Reminiscence server will take care of setting up of input url and output path field.
-However, Position of these two fields may change depending on the type of download manager.
+However, users can change position of these two fields depending on the type of download manager.
 Users can add extra parameters to this command.

 5. If user is using youtube-dl as a download manager, then it is advisable to install ffmpeg along with it.
 In this case user has to take care of regular updating of youtube-dl on their own.
 Users can also use some custom script for managing archiving of media elements.